Photography Tip: How to

 Most DSLRs will do a

-little better as light level goes down but many of them will not
+little better as the light level goes down but many of them will not

 flipped for focusing).
 You can bypass this with a mirrorless camera

-which can auto focus, like Panasonic G or GF series.
+that can auto-focus, like Panasonic G or GF series.
 Shortly though,

-it will be more common for SLRs to auto-facous.
+it will be more common for SLRs to auto-focus.
 Looks like Canon

-T5i will offer continous auto focus in movie mode with subject tracking.
+T5i will offer continuous autofocus in movie mode with subject tracking.

 Auto Focus vs Manual Focus: